Hadas-Schneider/Advanced-programming-project/README.md

 ## 📜 Project Overview <br>
 This project aims to:

-Simulate an e-commerce application for managing and selling furniture.
+* Simulate an e-commerce application for managing and selling furniture.
-Demonstrate the use of Python's OOP features, design patterns, and clean coding principles.
+* Demonstrate the use of Python's OOP features, design patterns, and clean coding principles.
-Optimize data structures for efficient inventory and user management.
+* Optimize data structures for efficient inventory and user management.
-The application is divided into the following components:
+<br> The application is divided into the following components:
 <br>
 - Furniture Management <br>
 - Inventory System <br>